 TGac editor: modify D0.2 P147L7, as follows

-Upon receiving the transmitted PLCP preamble, PMD_RSSI.indication shall report a receive signal strength to the PLCP.
-This activity is indicated to the MAC via a PHY-CCA.indication.
+Upon the PMD receiving the transmitted PLCP preamble, PMD_RSSI.indication shall report a receive signal strength to the PLCP.
+This activity is indicated by the PLCP to the MAC via a PHY-CCA.indication.